ra3738/image-repo/README.md

 Open a new command-line window and run `yarn start` to run the app.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Search the image repo either through keywords or by uploading an image.
-Add keywords using the add button and then press the search button to return images which match the keywords
+Add keywords using the add button and then press the search button to return images which match the keywords.

+NOTE: searching by image takes around 1.5min to process

 Run `yarn test` to run the tests for the app